iPhone 11 Pro

 The wide-angle camera in the iPhone 11 Pro features a larger sensor with 100 percent Focus Pixels to enable new low light capabilities like Night Mode, which is designed to take much brighter pictures in low lighting conditions.
 It's similar to Google's Night Shift mode, lightening up the photo using complex AI software.

 Night Mode turns on automatically in low lighting conditions, and there's no need to use the flash with it.
-When you're in an area with poor lighting, the camera will take multiple images while optical image stabilization works to steady the lens.
+When you're in an area with poor lighting, the camera takes multiple images while optical image stabilization works to steady the lens.

 The A13 chip is then engaged to align images to correct for movement.
 Sections with too much blur are eliminated, while sharper images are fused together.
 The contrast is then adjusted, the colors are fine tuned, excess noise is eliminated, and details are enhanced to create a final image that looks much brighter and crisper than the lighting conditions would normally allow for.